mpi-sws-rse/datablox/README.rst

  * pymongo 2.0.1 for Mongodb (also requires Mongodb to be running)
  * sunburnt 0.5 for Solr (sunburnt in turn requires httplib2 and lxml)

-See the .meta file in the element's subdirectory (under blox/) for details on a given element.
+See the .meta file in the block's subdirectory (under blox/) for details on a given block.

 Running